ianderrington/genai/docs/Using/examples/by_field/individuals_and_society/education.md

 !!! warning "Due to potential hallucination and accuracy issues, educators and students should avoid relying solely on Generative AI for education.
 It's crucial to cross-verify the information and use it as a supplementary tool rather than a primary source."

+## Tools

+??? abstract "[LermoAI](https://github.com/LERM0/LermoAI)  is an open-source project that aims to revolutionize the way you learn"
+    LermoAI is an open-source project that aims to revolutionize the way you learn.
+By generating personalized content tailored to your preferences, LermoAI ensures that your learning experience is both efficient and enjoyable.
+Whether you prefer reading articles, listening to podcasts, or watching videos, LermoAI creates custom learning materials just for you.
+Choose your AI agent and embark on a learning journey that's perfectly suited to your needs.